 The 11th green at Downfield Golf Course on the outskirts of Dundee

 With the world-famous Carnoustie championship course and a range of other exciting and historic courses, golf in Dundee & Angus is perfect for both seasoned golfers and beginners.

+Carnoustie Country brings together 30 courses within a 40 minute drive so there is a great variety of fantastic courses for you to tackle during your time here.
 The illustrious Carnoustie championship course was created in 1850 but golf has been played across the Carnoustie links since the 1500s.
-This course features as the Open venue every 10 years, last being used in 2007, and is one of the best and most challenging courses, which is guaranteed to stretch your abilities and test your game on a new level.
-The Alfred Dunhill Links Championship takes place over three venues - Kingsbarns, the Old Course at St Andrews and Carnoustie in Angus - from 26 - 29 September 2013.
+This course has been a venue for the Open and is one of the best and most challenging courses, guaranteed to stretch your abilities and test your game on a new level.
+The Alfred Dunhill Links Championship takes place over three venues - Kingsbarns and the Old Course at St Andrews in Fife and Carnoustie in Angus.

 If you think you could benefit from some practice before you tackle the Carnoustie golf course, why not try some of the other gems in this region?
 Test your game on the Open qualifying course at nearby Monifieth and watch out for the clever bunkering of this links course.
 In the north east of Angus you’ll find two courses in Montrose - the Montrose Medal Golf Course is the fifth oldest in the world as it was established in 1562.